-In addition to annual leave, employees are entitled to nine public holidays: New Year's Day, St. Patrick's Day, Easter Monday, the first Monday in the months of May, June, August, and October, Christmas Day, and St. Stephen's Day (December 26).
-Employers may choose to give employees these holidays as paid days off, or compensate them with a different paid day of leave within that month, an additional day's annual leave, or an additional day's pay.
-If holidays fall on an employee's day off, and the employee cannot claim it as a day off of work, the employer may give the worker an additional 20 percent of her usual weekly pay as compensation.
-Part-time workers must have worked at least 40 hours in the five weeks before the holiday to receive this benefit.18
+In addition to annual leave, employees are entitled to nine public holidays: New Year's Day, St. Patrick's Day, Easter Monday, the first Monday in the months of May, June, August, and October, Christmas Day, and December 26.
+Employers may choose to give employees these public holidays as paid days off, or compensate them with a different paid day of leave within that month, an additional day's annual leave, or an additional day's pay.
+If public holidays fall on an employee's day off, and the employee cannot claim it as a day off of work, the employer may give the worker an additional 20 percent of her usual weekly pay as compensation.
+Part-time workers must have worked at least 40 hours in the five weeks before the public holiday to receive this benefit.